 Talk to Your Kids About ...

-Talk about the strong language in the movie.
+Talk about the use of strong language in the documentary.
 Did it seem necessary or excessive?
-What did it contribute to the movie?
+What did it contribute to the film?

 - MPAA rating: NR